• Skip to primary navigation

 June 20, 2018 by Fran Wescott Leave a Comment

 I confess, much as I’m drawn to a bottle of wine with a provocative label, I’m also attracted to a book with high-profile accolades.
-So, when I was handed a copy of Elaine Neil Orr’s new book, Swimming Between Worlds, I flipped it over as a matter of habit to peruse those high-profile accolades, and found […]
+So, when I was handed a […]

 Filed Under: Books